-From drones to filters to artificial islands, innovators are working to reduce the threat thousands of tons of trash pose to marine ecosystems.
+From drones to filters to artificial islands.
+Innovators are working to cut the threat thousands of tons of trash pose to marine ecosystems.

 February 1, 2016 — A few palm trees stand strong in the salty breeze.
-Located on the southern tip of the Pacific island chain of Hawaii, Kamilo Beach is an isolated stretch of black volcanic shoreline in the middle of nowhere.
-Just a few hundred yards from shore, humpback whales rise up from the depths, colorful fish fill the reefs and rare sea turtles swim in to nest on the beach.
+Located on the southern tip of the Pacific island chain of Hawaii, Kamilo Beach.
+It’s is an isolated stretch of black volcanic shoreline in the middle of nowhere.
+Just a few hundred yards from shore.
+Yes humpback whales rise up from the depths.
+All colorful fish fill the reefs and rare sea turtles swim in to nest on the beach.

 But even in this remote place, garbage washes ashore each day.
-“We find a lot of toothbrushes and combs, plastic bottles and caps, over and over again,” says Megan Lamson, a marine biologist working for a local non-governmental organization, the Hawai‘i Wildlife Fund.
+“We find a lot of toothbrushes and combs, plastic bottles and caps, over and over,” says Megan Lamson, a marine biologist working for a local non-governmental organization, the Hawai‘i Wildlife Fund.

 It’s an all too familiar sight around the world.
 Since the early 1970s, researchers have collected plastic from beaches and oceans around the globe.
 At the 9-mile (14-kilometer) stretch of coastline around South Point alone, about 15 to 20 tons (14 to 18 metric tons) of trash wash up each year.